JordanDG/joeweeks-com525/README.md

 ![](https://uxmovement.com/wp-content/uploads/2019/08/toggle-system-state.png)

 <h5 align="center">
-  <a href="https://uxmovement.com/mobile/stop-misusing-toggle-switches/">Toggle Switches In Action</a>
+  <a href="https://uxmovement.com/mobile/stop-misusing-toggle-switches/">Toggle Switches In Action Source Link</a>
 </h5>

 A toggle switch is only appropriate if the following conditions are met: ([link](https://uxmovement.com/mobile/stop-misusing-toggle-switches/), 2019)